Thermazote/QuickLaunch/Readme.md

 alias n

 __Remarks:__
-1. Do not enclose in quotation marks path and link.
+1. Do not enclose path and link in quotation marks.
-2. Argumets is optional.
+2. Argumet is optional  line.
 3. There is one alias at least for each action.